 Choose organic apples, as their conventional counterparts are frequently found on the Environmental Working Group’s Dirty Dozen list.
 Besides, organic apples boast more antioxidants and polyphenols than conventional apples, according to this study.

-Just another excuse to don some boots, grab your flannel, and pick some organic apples to make these crockpot baked apples and celebrate fall.
+Just another excuse to don some boots, grab your flannel, and pick some organic apples to make these crockpot baked apples.

 - 4 firm apples such as Fuji or Honey Crisp

 - ¼ cup pecans

 - 2 tablespoons raisins

 - Dash each of cinnamon, ginger, nutmeg, and allspice